CEMENTO

 (2017- in progress)

 Concrete is everywhere.
-In the skeletons of our cities, in the quiet facades of housing blocks, in the silence of vast urban voids.
-As modern architecture rises, shaped by minimalism and efficiency, it leaves behind not just a physical trace—but a psychological one.
+In the skeletons of the cities, of the housing blocks, in the silence of vast urban areas.
+As modern architecture rises, shaped by minimalism and efficiency, it leaves behind not just a physical trace but a psychological one.

 The smooth, grey surfaces that define so many cityscapes are not neutral.
 They reflect a logic of control, of repetition, of simplicity stretched to its limits.
-Researchers suggest that these environments—stripped of variation and texture—can dull the senses.
-Some speak of cognitive boredom, a state where the mind, lacking stimuli, turns inward.
-Others describe a low hum of unease, barely perceived but physiologically real.
+These environments—stripped of variation and texture—can dull the senses.
+We speak of cognitive boredom, a state in which the mind, lacking stimulation, turns inward.
+Researchers describe a low hum of unease, barely perceived but physiologically real.

 Cement doesn’t only affect the mind.
-Its production is one of the most polluting processes on the planet, accounting for around 8% of global CO₂ emissions.
-Each ton comes at a cost—of heat, of carbon, of air made difficult to breathe.
+Its production is one of the most polluting processes on the planet.
+Each ton comes at a cost of heat, of carbon, of air made difficult to breathe.
 In dense cities like Berlin, this cost is amplified.
 The concrete warms the streets, hardens the air.
 Urban heat islands emerge.
-Cooling becomes necessity.
+Cooling becomes a necessity.
 Energy demand spikes.
-Vulnerability increases.
+This stark reality should concern us all and motivate us to seek sustainable alternatives.

 As Berlin moves toward its climate goals—seeking neutrality by 2045—questions surface: What kind of architecture sustains life, not just structurally but emotionally?
-What do we lose when we build only for efficiency?
+What do we lose when we prioritize efficiency over other considerations?
+Transitioning to more sustainable architectural practices cannot only help us meet our climate goals but also create more livable, human-centered cities.